hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 The terraform resource graph visually depicts dependencies between resources.

-The region and prefix variables are required to create the resource group, which is in turn required to build the virtual network.
+The location and prefix variables are required to create the resource group, which is in turn required to build the virtual network.

 ???
 This is a good spot to talk a bit about how the dependency graph gets formed.